anshuman852/cremio/README.md

 # Cremio

-Stremio belongs in the terminal.
-Cremio is a TUI client built in Go with Bubbletea that talks to Stremio addons, lets you browse catalogs, search for movies and series, pick episodes, and fire streams straight into mpv.
+A functional way to access Stremio.
+Cremio is a TUI client built in Go with [Bubbletea](https://github.com/charmbracelet/bubbletea) that talks to Stremio addons, lets you browse catalogs (needs Cinemeta), search for movies and series, pick episodes, and fire streams straight into mpv.
 No browser, no Electron, no nonsense.

 ## Features